leenathomas01/TITANS-MIRAS-and-Dolphin-Twin/README.md

 # TITANS, MIRAS and Dolphin Twin: Thought Experiments on Surprise-Gated Memory

-> **Status:** Personal thought experiment • Not production code • Intentionally incomplete
+> **Status:** Personal thought experiment • Not production code • Intentionally incomplete.

 ## What This Is